International Military Tribunal for the Far East

 By the time it adjourned on November 12, 1948, two defendants had died of natural causes and one, Shūmei Ōkawa, was ruled unfit to stand trial.
-All remaining defendants were found guilty of at least one count, of whom seven were sentenced to death and sixteen to life imprisonment.
+All remaining defendants were found guilty of at least one count.
+Seven were sentenced to death: Kenji Doihara, Kōki Hirota, Seishirō Itagaki, Heitarō Kimura, Akira Mutō, Hideki Tojo, and Iwane Matsui.
+Another sixteen were sentenced to life imprisonment, during which three died and the remaining thirteen were paroled between 1952 and 1958.
+Another 42 suspects, including Nobusuke Kishi and Yoshisuke Aikawa, were imprisoned awaiting an unrealized second trial, and released in 1947 and 1948.